-Kaunas Comics Residency
+Kaunas Comics Residency 2018

-KITOKIA GRAFIKA invites comic artists to work on their projects in live/work studio in the Kaunas city center.
-The 4 week residency will be arranged 2-4 times per year.
+Kaunas Comics Residency (KCR) invites professional comic artists from Nordic and Baltic countries to work on their projects in a live/work studio located in Kaunas city center.
+4-6 weeks residency is arranged in May and July 2018.

 Note!
-The riso studio (printing machines and other equipment) sometimes could be used by KITOKIA GRAFIKA team for their ongoing projects.
+The riso-studio (printing machines and other equipment) sometimes could be used by KITOKIA GRAFIKA team for their ongoing projects.

-The residency benefits include
+The residency benefits include:

 Kaunas (/ˈkaʊnəs/; Lithuanian pronunciation: [ˈkɐʊˑn̪ɐs̪]) is the second-largest city in Lithuania and has historically been a leading centre of Lithuanian economic, academic, and cultural life.
 Kaunas is located at the confluence of the two largest Lithuanian rivers, the Nemunas and the Neris, and near the Kaunas Reservoir, the largest body of water entirely in Lithuania.